Réseau de Développement et d’Appui aux Initiatives Communautaires

 Mali Initiative and RDIC have achieved:

-Children are being provided with nourishing food as the first crop from the market garden has been harvested.
+Children are being provided with nourishing food as the first crop from the market garden has been harvested

 Kalabankoro Community Health Care Centre

 Healthcare is desperately lacking in Mali.
 20% of children die before reaching the age of 5 years.
 The health of the general population is so poor that the average life expectancy is only 49 years (UN Human Development Report).
-Sadly, healthcare in Mali is generally for those who can afford it, leaving the poorest of the poor to go without.
+Sadly, healthcare in Mali is generally only accessible for those who can afford it, leaving the poorest of the poor to go without.

 RDIC has been the instrumental driving force behind this clinic.